 The Intensive English Program (IEP) is for those students who wish to study academic American English and culture for personal or professional enrichment.
 The program also serves students interested in studying at Texas State in the future.
 However, admission to the IEP does not guarantee admission to Texas State University.

 Students interested in enrolling in a degree program at Texas State should not choose the IEP and, instead, should research the Bridge Program for conditional admission.

 The IEP only requires students to complete an application to the TSIE program (link found below) and does not require a TOEFL or IELTS score.
 In this application, students will submit personal information and the necessary financial documents needed to process a language training Form I-20 and an IEP Acceptance Letter.
-After a student is accepted, they will be required to take the TSIE Placement Tests which will determine which class levels (1, 2, 3, 4, and 5) they should start in.
+After a student is accepted, they will be required to take the TSIE Placement Tests to determine level placement.

 All IEP students will be able to enroll in a maximum of 4 core TSIE classes (reading, listening/speaking, writing, and grammar) for 20 hours per week, ranging from levels 1500 to 4550.
 After completing all four 4550-level TSIE classes, students will be encouraged to apply to Texas State University if they are interested and qualified.

-Students will be required to take 4 TSIE Placement Tests to determine their level for each proficiency skill.
+Students will be required to take the TSIE Placement Tests to determine their level for each proficiency skill.
 According to those results, as well as other English proficiency tests (TOEFL/IELTS if available) and the student's academic and professional goals, TSIE will select which classes and levels the student should enroll in for that semester.

 It is possible for students to be at different levels in different skills or to test well enough so that they do not need to enroll in any classes for a specific skill.
-Overall, TSIE ensures that students enroll in classes that customized to the student's needs and goals as well as their current ability.
+Overall, TSIE ensures that students enroll in classes that are customized to the student's needs and goals as well as their current ability.